ndd21/PHYS281/docs/demo-terminal.md

     !!! note
-        If you have installed [Anaconda](demo-anaconda.md) you should access the PowerShell using the "Anaconda PowerShell Prompt", which automatically starts the terminal with the ability to run `conda` commands and within @(virtual environments), instead of the standard Windows PowerShell.
+        If you have installed [Anaconda](demo-anaconda.md) you should access the PowerShell using the "Anaconda PowerShell Prompt", which automatically starts the terminal with the ability to run `conda` commands and within [virtual environments](glossary.md#virtual-environment), instead of the standard Windows PowerShell.

     Open this by either: